Jason English Enters World 24 Hour Italy

 A lap which is commenced before the 24 hours have elapsed, but is completed after 24 hours and before 26 hours, will be counted towards the rider’s results.
 A lap completed after 26 hours of race time will not be counted towards the rider’s results.

 Printed start lists will be displayed at Registration and will also be available online.
-A final start list will be published at the close of Registration on the Friday before the race, and will be available at the Race Brief.
-Riders have 30 minutes after conclusion of the Race Brief to advise the Race Director of any changes.
-After that time, no changes to the starting list, by rider or category, are permitted.
+A start list will be published at the close of Registration on the Friday before the race, and will be available at the Race Brief.
+Riders have 30 minutes after conclusion of the Race Brief to request the Race Director for any changes to their entry.
+After that time, no changes to the starting list, by rider or category, are permitted to be submitted by the rider.

 Pausing or Abandoning the Race

-The race may be paused or abandoned due to extreme weather, emergencies or any other reason decided by the organiser or Chief Commissaire.
+The race may be paused or abandoned due to extreme weather, emergencies or any other reason decided by the Senior WEMBO official on-site, the organiser or Chief Commissaire.
 If the race is paused, all riders must complete the lap they are on and their time and laps will be recorded.
 If the race is then abandoned, that will determine the placings.
 If the race is resumed at a later time, then the riders will be started on their lap in a staggered start method, so that each rider has the same time off the bike due to the pause and there is no unfair advantage gained.
-Riders who were in the pit row when the race was paused, will be started with the first rider when the race is resumed.
+Riders who were in the pit row when the race was paused, or who abandoned the llap they were on at the time of the pause without completing it, will be started with the first rider when the race is resumed.

-There will be no refunds or other considerations if the race is paused or abandoned.
+There will be no refunds, other considerations nor liability from WEMBO or the Event Host if the race is paused or abandoned.

 Results